Orroborous/RZF/README.md

 WIP

 ## Intro
-Theoretical research inspired by Sir Richard Southwell [2013] https://youtu.be/t9L05SWzdOc?t=380.

-Analytical research inspired by ROBERT J. LEMKE OLIVER AND KANNAN SOUNDARARAJAN, "UNEXPECTED BIASES IN THE DISTRIBUTION OF CONSECUTIVE
-PRIMES" [2016]. https://arxiv.org/abs/1603.03720v4 and Chebyshev's Bias [1853] https://en.wikipedia.org/wiki/Chebyshev's_bias.

-## Algo

 This algorithm creates visual multiway systems via python/networkx based on rules of the Collatz Conjecture.
 These Collatz-tree-like structures are created by taking a starting number, n, and apply different rules depending on whether n is odd or even.
 Arrows in red show the first transformation, and arrows in blue show the second.
-After the transformation, the output of the function is inputted recursively, until the function terminates or expands to infinity.
+After the transformation, the output of the function is inputted recursively until the supplied iteration.

 Some rules generate well-ordered multiway systems.